Ylbot0/Performance-analysis/README-en.md

 ## 🚀 Contributor Alliance
 - **ylbot**: Project initiator
+## 🛡️Community guardian
+- **749**：Like the language genie, it accurately captures the meaning of sentences, skillfully solves the language gap, and makes the international communication of the project unimpeded.
 ## 🌌 Source of Inspiration
-- **Comrade Huangji**: Like a mysterious interstellar lighthouse, he illuminated our way forward.
+- **Huangji**: Like a mysterious interstellar lighthouse, he illuminated our way forward.
 His unique design concepts and implementation methods have given us endless inspiration.

 ## 🌟 Thank You for Using